New Hampshire

-Reflecting a nationwide trend, New Hampshire's industrial sector declined after the Second World War.
-Since 1950, its economy has heavily diversified to include financial and professional services, real estate, education, transportation and high-tech, with manufacturing still higher than the national average.
-Beginning in the 1950s, its population surged as major highways connected it to Greater Boston and led to more bedroom communities.
-In the 21st century, New Hampshire is among the wealthiest and most-educated states in the U.S., with the seventh-highest median household income and some of the lowest rates of poverty, unemployment, and crime.
-It is one of only nine states without an income tax and has no taxes on sales, capital gains, or inheritance while relying heavily on local property taxes to fund education; consequently, its state tax burden is among the lowest in the country.

-New Hampshire ranks among the top ten states in metrics such as governance, healthcare, socioeconomic opportunity, and fiscal stability.
+Reflecting a nationwide trend, New Hampshire's industrial sector declined after World War II.
+Since 1950, its economy has diversified to include financial services, real estate, education, transportation and high-tech, with manufacturing still higher than the US average.
+Its population surged as highways connected it to Greater Boston and led to more commuter towns.
+New Hampshire is among the wealthiest and most-educated states, tying Massachusetts for the highest Human Development in the nation.
+It is one of nine states without an income tax and has no taxes on sales, capital gains, or inheritance while relying heavily on local property taxes to fund education; consequently, its state tax burden is among the lowest in the country.
+New Hampshire is one of the least religious states and known for its libertarian-leaning political culture; it is one of the least liberal states in New England.
+The New Hampshire Republican Party has held a trifecta majority in state level government since 2017, with the exception of 2019 and 2020, while the Democratic Party has held a majority on federal level representation in Congress.
+New Hampshire is the only state to have a woman as governor and women as both U.S. senators.

-With its mountainous and heavily forested terrain, New Hampshire has a growing tourism sector centered on outdoor recreation.
-It has some of the highest ski mountains on the East Coast and is a major destination for winter sports; Mount Monadnock is among the most climbed mountains in the U.S. Other activities include observing the fall foliage, summer cottages along many lakes and the seacoast, motorsports at the New Hampshire Motor Speedway, and Motorcycle Week, a popular motorcycle rally held in Weirs Beach in Laconia.
+With its mountainous and heavily forested terrain, New Hampshire has a growing tourism sector centered on recreation.
+It has some of the highest ski mountains on the East Coast and is a major destination for winter sports; Mount Monadnock is among the most climbed mountains in the world.
+Other activities include observing the fall foliage, summer cottages along lakes and the seacoast, motorsports at the New Hampshire Motor Speedway in Loudon, and Motorcycle Week, a motorcycle rally held in Weirs Beach in Laconia.
 The White Mountain National Forest includes most of the Appalachian Trail between Vermont and Maine, and has the Mount Washington Auto Road, where visitors may drive to the top of 6288 ft Mount Washington.